Session 7/15Page 4/5 Topic B: Age 3-18

 IMMATURE STRATEGIES TO AVOID FEELINGS OF BEING WORTHLESS

-No child can endure this feeling, so children form psychological defences in order not to feel worthless and rejected.
-Although these defences may seem dysfunctional, they are perfectly logical: the child tries to find a strategy to protect itself from another loss.
+No child can endure this feeling, so children form psychological defenses in order not to feel worthless and rejected.
+Although these defences may seem dysfunctional, they are perfectly logical: the child tries to find a strategy to protect itself from new attachments to avoid another loss.
 Since children are immature their strategies to avoid pain may be very primitive.
 But remember that it is the best solution the child can find at the moment to avoid constant grief and depression.
-You can see these reactions in all children but in children who experienced difficult separations they are much more intense and sometimes destructive and consume all the energy that should be used for play and learning.
+You can see these reactions in all children and youth but in children who have experienced difficult separations they are much more intense and sometimes destructive and consume all the energy that should be used for play and learning.
+Here are some common strategies children use to keep unbearable feelings away:

 - Some children refuse to talk about the past at all in order not to get in contact with the difficult feelings.